-- A base price adjustment is required. - The amount of repaid interest is included in the "consideration" element of the base price adjustment. - If the base price adjustment gives rise to a negative amount, that amount is expenditure incurred under the financial arrangements rules. - Expenditure incurred under the financial arrangement rules is deemed to be interest. - A deduction may be available under s DB 6 (Interest: not capital expenditure) or s DB 7 (Interest: most companies need no nexus with income). - An automatic deduction is allowed under s DB 11 to the extent the amount arises from assessable income derived by the person under the financial arrangement in earlier income years.
+- A base price adjustment is required. - The amount of repaid interest is included in the "consideration" element of the base price adjustment. - If the base price adjustment gives rise to a negative amount, that amount is expenditure incurred under the financial arrangements rules. - Expenditure incurred under the financial arrangements rules is deemed to be interest.

+- A deduction may be available under s DB 6 (Interest: not capital expenditure) or s DB 7 (Interest: most companies need no nexus with income). - If a deduction is not available under ss DB 6 or DB 7, a deduction is allowed under s DB 11 to the extent the amount arises from assessable income derived by the person under the financial arrangement in earlier income years.